ch570512/Qlockwork/Readme.txt

    010 012 031 032 051 052 071 072 091 092 112
 011                                           113

-#define LED_LAYOUT_VERTICAL_2       Vertical and corner LEDs at the end of the strip.
+#define LED_LAYOUT_VERTICAL_2       Vertical and corner and alarm LEDs at the end of the strip.
 (As seen from the front.)

 112                    111                    110
    009 010 029 030 049 050 069 070 089 090 109